mrozekma/serial-bridge/doc/index.rst

 The right three buttons control the page layout and are irrelevant here, but the left three are called "web links".
 They correspond to the following:

 * **telnet** -- Open the node's TCP port in the system's default telnet client.
-* **raw** -- Open the node's TCP port in Putty's "raw" mode.
+* **raw** -- Open the node's TCP port in PuTTY's "raw" mode.
 * **ssh** -- Connect to the node over SSH.

 Browsers support telnet links natively and so the telnet web link will work with whatever your default Telnet client is.
-The other two options are Putty specific, and require you to install a batch script and edit your registry.
-Instructions on how to do this are on the Serial Bridge home page in the "Setup" section.
+The other two options require you to install a supported client to handle those links, and possibly do some extra configuration to make the links work.
+Instructions on how to do this are on the Serial Bridge home page in the "Setup" tab.
+Raw and SSH links will not be shown to users who haven't specified their preferred client on the "Setup" tab.

 .. _ports_find: